OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/azure-virtual-machines/via-powershell.md

 ---
-title: Installing the Tentacle VM Extension via PowerShell
+title: Installing the Tentacle VM extension via PowerShell
 description: How to install the Tentacle VM Extension using the PowerShell
 position: 3
 ---